 Craig has been to the Summer Opening on numerous occasions (read his most recent review) and has also tried the Garden Highlights tour as well.
 You can read his review of the Garden Tour on our Buckingham Palace page.

-Craig’s review – “There's an excited line of tourists outside Buckingham Palace.
+> Craig’s review of this event – “There's an excited line of tourists outside Buckingham Palace.
 Half of us are dressed for a society ball and the other half the shops.
 There are people here who seem to believe you need to dress up to get inside.
 (Trust me, you don't.)
 The Queen must dread the Summer Opening.
 It's a bit like having a million in-laws come round your house at Christmas.
 But she's got a… continued”